fgolemo/course-2018-networks/1-setting-up-simple-local-net.md

     cd session ; tar cvzf mysession.tgz * ; cd -

-You can then move this archive to your $HOME for future use.
+You can then move this archive to your ``$HOME` (home directory) for future use.
 To restore your saved session, simply do the following:

     qemunet.sh -s mysession.tgz